SmartlyDressedGames/Unturned-Docs/sdg/unity-project.rst

 ``Assets/Runtime`` contains all of the player code.
 Certain newer features have their own folders per-assembly-definition, but most game code is in the ``Assembly-CSharp`` folder.
 It would be nice to rename it, but as far as I'm aware we can't do this without breaking script references in asset bundles (as of 2024-10-18).

-``Assets/Runtime/Assembly-CSharp/NetGen`` is all generated networking code and excluded from Git.
+``Assets/Runtime/Assembly-CSharp/NetGen`` is all generated networking code.
+It's included in Git to make the first-run process smoother.

 The ``Builds`` folder contains exported Unity players, the vanilla :ref:`"masterbundle" (asset bundle) <doc_asset_bundles>`, and - unintuitively - all of the important non-Unity files like :ref:`.dats <doc_asset_definitions>`.